Sunday, June 27, 2010

 B: “I can feel it coming together / … / There’s nothing left to do now / … / And we can let the future write itself” and “Anything is possible to do” (and the sheer clunkiness of the latter) are so ironically appropriate they could have discarded the rest of the lyrics and left it at that.

-A: And there we were thinking the demo version trotted out on Your Country Needs You was lame: this is sub-Jason Donovan B-side, and that’s saying something.
-It could, and should, have been so much better; instead, shorn of Matt Aitken’s talents – without doubt the true song-writer in SAW – it’s the worst British entry in decades.
+A: Remember when we thought the demo version trotted out on Your Country Needs You was lame?
+This is sub-Jason Donovan B-side, and that’s saying something.
+It could, and should, have been so much better; instead, shorn of Matt Aitken’s talents – without doubt the true songwriter in SAW – it’s the worst British entry in decades.

 V: Ikea has become so huge it gets its own entry in Eurovision.
-Josh is charmingly feckless and makes a decent fist of it.
-The backing vocalists hit as big of a bum note as the lad himself does there at the end.
+Josh is charmingly feckless and makes a decent fist of it on the whole, but the backing vocalists hit as big of a bum note at the end as the lad himself does.

 38 France